assessment, evaluation, and institutional research

 diversity, equity, and inclusion

-I believe that a few 21st century skills I have acquired during my graduate school years at Indiana University Bloomington, Boston College, and the University of Hong Kong were time management, interpersonal, conceptual, public speaking, intrapersonal, communication, and analytical skills.
+I believe that a few 21st century skills I have acquired during my years at Lee University, Indiana University Bloomington, Boston College, and the University of Hong Kong were time management, interpersonal, conceptual, public speaking, intrapersonal, communication, and analytical skills.
 I also believe that I have developed self-confidence, determination, integrity, and sociability throughout my years in the academy.
 In addition, I consider myself as a visionary leader who understands how to take risks; how to propose new ideas and support those of others; how to support strong educational missions and goals; how to develop and nurture effective working relationships; how to share expertise and knowledge to help others develop; and how to respond in a timely way to the concerns of others.

 Accordingly, I believe that one of my responsibility as an intellectual leader in higher education is to show appreciation to other people and care about other people’s attitude and emotion in the academy.
 In most higher education settings today, students, faculty, and staff do not take the time or effort to show gratitude to their colleagues for their hard work.
 We live in a society where we are more focused on ourselves than for others.
 We seek pleasure because we live in a “me” self-culture.
 I believe that as an intellectual leader, I must give encouragement to other people who love what they do in their job.
 I think this component is instrumental because leaders should be the ones who give encouragement to the heart.
 By encouraging other leaders, I believe that I can ultimately instill a sense of knowledge, objective, ingenuity, confidence, and courage, according to John Kunich and Richard Lester article in “Profile of a Leader: The Wallenberg Effect."
 The idea of encouragement empowers more people to have a higher degree of emotional intelligence, specifically in self-awareness, self-regulation, motivation, empathy, and social skill that is outlined in Daniel Goleman book in “What Makes a Leader?” by the Harvard Business Review.